s0komma/k8s-esx-v1/README.md

 5. Master Node-
      kubectl apply -f csi-vsphere-controller.yaml
 6. Test redis container with PV
-   a. apply pvc.yaml
+   - Apply pvc.yaml
-   b. apply redis.yaml
+   - Apply redis.yaml
-   c.
-Kill the redis as it reloated to another node with same volume
+   - Kill the redis as it reloated to another node with same volume